lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 ## Determine if you are impacted by Log4Shell

-This vulnerability affects anybody who's using the log4j packages (`log4j-core`, `log4j-api`, etc).
+This vulnerability affects anybody who's using the log4j packages.
 That means it's primarily Java, but other languages like Scala, Groovy, or Clojure are also impacted.

 ### Automatically Scanning Your Package